-12.1.
 The School appreciates that pupils may ask their teachers or other adults questions pertaining to sex or sexuality which go beyond the School's curriculum.
-The School's approach is to ensure that teachers are confident to deal with such questions in an age appropriate manner, recognising that children whose questions go unanswered may turn to inappropriate sources of information.
-INSET and other training will seek to include information on how teachers can respond.
+The School's approach is to ensure that teachers are confident to deal with such questions in an age-appropriate manner, recognising that children whose questions go unanswered may turn to inappropriate sources of information.
+Resources are shared annually and support is provided to help teachers respond to questions.